Sobriety is like a little car.

 You remove your regular coping mechanism (booze) and you’re confused, no map, not even sure how to start the sober car let alone drive it.
-To top it off, you’re in Plymouth where it is decidedly foggy and grey, and you need to drive to Inverness where it is sunny, warm, sober, and beachy.
+To top it off, you’re in Maine where it is decidedly foggy and grey, and you need to drive to San Francisco where it is sunny, warm, sober, and beachy.

-(I have nothing against Plymouth in real life; do not send me letters.)
+(I have nothing against Maine in real life; do not send me letters.)

 You set off in your sober car.
 It may have taken a push, jumpstart, and some fuel to get you going, but you are now on the road.
 All of the planning to begin is behind you.
 All of the dithering about whether or not to go is finished.

 You are underway.

 Being in your sober car requires a lot of concentration.
 You put your hands firmly on 10-and-2.

 You have no idea where you’re going, although other people have assured you that there are good things ‘coming up’.
 All you can see for now is despair.